-And so all of the things that then lead to overcrowding in classrooms and challenges with having adequate access to resources begins with a decade worth of undercounting at the exact same time, the system, this, this is how we allocate political power.
+And so all of the things that then lead to overcrowding in class classrooms and challenges with having adequate access, the resources begin with a decades worth of undercounting at the exact same time, the system, this, this is how we allocate political power.
 Two things happen.
 One is reapportionment.

 We reshift the 435 members of Congress and The House of Representatives.
 And we reallocate them based on growth in population and states and the loss of population.
-You lose population, you lose a congressman, you gain population, you gain a representative.
+You lose population, you lose a congressmen, you gained population, you gained a representative.
 Great.
 Well, if those populations are growing because of growing numbers of people, of color in communities where people of color aren't counted, their political power does not shift despite their growing population clout.